8an3/bane-stack/README.md

 ---

-#### Still needs completing
+## portal Route
+- Dashbord
+- Default template route

+---

+## __auth Route
+- login
+- logout

+---

+## __client Route
+- client
+  - login ( using otp )
+  - logout
+  - dashboard

+---

+## Auth

+>user: johnwick@thecontinental.com
+>password: daisy

+- Remix auth login ( this one is being used as the current auth config )
+- Remix auth logout ( ^ )
+- Sessions and authenticator configuration
+  - /components/auth/remix
+  - /modules/auth
+- OTP Login
+- OTP Logout
+- email & authenticating functionality
+- with its own sessions within the otp folder
+  - /components/auth/otp
+  - /modules/otp

+## Dev
+- categories that will get more content
+  - ecommerce
+  - hooks
+- still have one project to transfer content from, so there will more pages coming in for ecommerce, and other content derived from a CRM
+- convert any sections into reusable components
 - sidebars, instead of creating 23 side bars, create 4 ( theres only 4 base variants ), in each of the 4 place the variety of layout / nav configs just so your not wasting time or space
 - the right sidebar will also have a left side bar showcasing that ui
-- As for the editor and copying / exporting the code, it will not follow what is on the ui, like the rest of the sections, to make it easier for you, each sidebar config will be its own sidebar so you don't have to deconstruct and waste time on the ones I built.
+- As for the code portion for sidebars, it will not follow what is on the ui, like the rest of the sections, to make it easier for you, each sidebar config will be its own sidebar so you don't have to deconstruct and waste time on the ones I built.
 That way your not trying to figure out which nav menu / layout is what

 - sidebar configs
   - email